-This definition is an extension of one of the simplest statements we’ve come across for what a revenue model is.
-‘A presentation’ from the Centre of Innovation and Entrepreneurship at Carnegie Mellon states:‘A revenue model is how a business makes money.’
-And at the heart of it, that’s all it is.
+This definition is an extension of one of the simplest statements we’ve come across for what a revenue business model is.
+‘A presentation’ from the Centre of Innovation and Entrepreneurship at Carnegie Mellon states: ‘A revenue model is how a business makes money’, and that’s all it is at the heart of it.

 Of course it gets steadily more intricate as you delve into the models themselves, but understanding the basics is a good foundation to begin your pricing journey.
 It’s going to be a long, but hopefully rewarding one.

 The idea is that you get to keep a steady stream of income coming in from your customers rather than only getting paid when they buy something from you.
 This means that there's less risk for entrepreneurs and business owners because they don't have to worry about their cash flow so much.

 There are many products or services that are inherently subscription-based.
 This includes help desk solutions, team collaboration tools, VoIP numbers for your sales team, and payment gateway solutions, to mention a few

 However, for most products and services, there needs to be a coherent strategy to turn your one-time fee structure into a recurring revenue model.

 The problem with recurring revenue models is that they can be hard to get started with and take time to build up into something big enough that it makes sense for your company.

 Customers are billed for their usage on a regular schedule.
 A good example of this kind of recurring revenue model is Zapier.